Using apflow as a Library¶

 The main() function handles all initialization steps and runs the server automatically:

-from aipartnerupflow.api.main import main
+from apflow.api.main import main

-from aipartnerupflow.core.storage.factory import configure_database
+from apflow.core.storage.factory import configure_database

 # Configure database (optional, can use DATABASE_URL env var instead)